Home for Global Students

 • Middle 50% ACT Composite: 34-35

-Rice University has experienced a surge in applications, with its acceptance rate fluctuating around 8% in recent years.
+Rice University has the lowest college acceptance rate, has experienced a surge in applications, with its acceptance rate fluctuating around 8% in recent years.
 The institution also highlights the increasing importance of early decision rounds in its admissions process.
 Rice University’s strong selectivity (7.75% for Class of 2029) and a significant increase in applicant volume (a record 36,777) suggest its rising national profile beyond its traditional strength as a top Southern institution.

 Amherst College